ckelly314/pyisotopomer/README.md

 ## Intro

 While the scrambling calibration is an integral part of the N<sub>2</sub>O data processing, this calibration is part of a larger data processing pipeline.
-Below is a flowchart which illustrates the full suite of steps requisite to obtaining high-quality N<sub>2</sub>O  isotopocule data from isotope ratio mass spectrometry.
+Below is a flowchart which illustrates the steps requisite to obtaining high-quality N<sub>2</sub>O  isotopocule data from isotope ratio mass spectrometry, starting from a new filament on an existing mass spectrometer.
 The scrambling calibration and isotopocule calculation steps can be performed in pyisotopomer.

 ![](flowchart.jpg)